-Leonard Nimoy, who played Spock in the original Star Trek series, waves to his fans after arriving at a ceremony naming Vulcan, Alta., the 'Official Star Trek Capital of Canada' in Vulcan, Friday, April 23, 2010.
+Leonard Nimoy, who played Spock in Star Trek series, waves to his fans after arriving at a ceremony naming Vulcan, Alta., the 'Official Star Trek Capital of Canada,' on, Friday, April 23, 2010.
 (Jeff McIntosh / THE CANADIAN PRESS)

 Published Friday, February 7, 2014 7:30AM EST

 Leonard Nimoy has been diagnosed with chronic lung disease.

 The 82-year-old actor - famous for playing Mister Spock in the original 'Star Trek' TV series and movies - has developed obstructive pulmonary disease, despite quitting smoking 30 years ago, and has urged his fans to ditch the cigarettes before it's too late.

 He wrote on Twitter: "I quit smoking 30 yrs ago.
 Not soon enough.
 I have COPD.
 Grandpa says, quit now!!
 LLAP

 "Smokers, please understand.
 If you quit after you're diagnosed with lung damage it's too late.
 Grandpa says learn my lesson.
 Quit now.
 LLAP

 "I'm doing OK.
 Just can't walk distances.
 Love my life, family, friends and followers.
 LLAP [live long and prosper] (sic)"